benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 All it needs is another `else: return None` in the dot case.
 I've opened an [issue](https://bugs.python.org/issue45239) and a [pull request](https://github.com/python/cpython/pull/28452) that adds a test case for this and fixes the bug.

-Anyway, let's have a shot at converting that (we'll fix the bug as well):
+Anyway, let's have a shot at converting it to use `match` (we'll fix the bug as well):

 ```python
 def _parsedate_tz(tm):